wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 --8<-- 'code/tutorials/cross-chain-contracts/core-contracts/snippet-3.sol'
 ```

-To perform this cross-chain delivery, **Delivery Providers** charge a fee based on the target network’s conditions.
+Delivery Providers charge a fee based on the target network’s conditions for performing this cross-chain delivery.
 You can calculate this fee using:

 ```
 (deliveryPrice,) = quoteEVMDeliveryPrice(targetChain, receiverValue, gasLimit)